DD2480-group16/lab2CI_Server/README.md

 ## How test execution has been implemented and unit-tested.
 Test execution is implemented by building the already cloned repo with gradle.
 Since this will run all the associated tests for the project.
+We have tests for the helper functions and email notification that will run on each webhook call.

 ## Statement of contributions: